susom/OnCore-Integration/README.md

 ## Prerequisites and Limitations

+This module uses the REDCap Entity API External Module developed by University of Florida so the Entity EM must be enabled before this EM is enabled.

 When using this module, there are a few items to be aware of:

 1. Currently, you can only connect one instance of OnCore to this EM.
 If your institution uses multiple instances of OnCore,